MLHale/insure-nccoe-practice-guide-vetting/README.md

 ## How to Use the Grading Scale
 [comment]: # (This section replaces the "Install Instructions" section of the suggested format from Dr. Hale.)
 In order to use the grading survey we’ve created, there are a number of steps that will need to be taken.
-Some of the survey questions are homogenous across all practice guides, whereas others need to be created specifically for the guide in question.
-In particular, the technical questions need to be created with the guide in question.
+The ten likert questions from the survey are homogenous across all practice guides.
+Familiarity with technology questions will need to be created specifically for the practice guide in question.
 The following steps need to be taken in order:

 ### Creating the PGUS
 1. Follow the instructions to create technical questions found in the TechnicalSurvey folder.
 This is probably best done by those who have created the practice guide.